 STACKBONE_LOG_LEVEL Pino logger level (debug, info, warn, error).
 Defaults to info.

-STACKBONE_CLOUDFLARED_BIN Absolute path to a cloudflared binary.
-Used by stackbone dev.
+STACKBONE_FRPC_BIN Absolute path to a frpc binary.
+Used by stackbone dev for the relay tunnel.

 STACKBONE_CORS_ALLOW_ORIGINS CSV of origins added to the stackbone dev Studio CORS allowlist.